Luckey Roberts: 1940s–1960s

 His wife Lena Sanford Roberts died in 1958.

 In 1958, Roberts suffered a stroke shortly before recording an album, Harlem Piano Solos.
 Later, a second stroke impaired his control of his left hand.

-An astute businessman, Roberts became a millionaire twice through real estate dealings.
-He reportedly owned a bar in New York City and a restaurant in Washington, D. C. He was very generous throughout his life, and had paid for a medical library at Harlem Hospital.
+As a businessman, Roberts became a millionaire twice through real estate dealings.
+He reportedly owned a bar in New York City and a restaurant in Washington, D. C. He was very generous throughout his life and had paid for a medical library at Harlem Hospital.

 Very late in life, Roberts wrote two more musicals: